MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ![WOLF Depot Module with PAW showing "Establish Depot" action.][WOLFDEPOTPAWESTABLISH]

-Just select the _Establish Depot_ action for the WOLF Depot Module, and the craft will disappear.
+Just select the _Establish Depot_ action for the WOLF Depot Module, and the module will disappear.
 It belongs to WOLF now.

 That depot has given us 1 Food, 1 Oxygen, 5 Material Kits, 5 Water, and 10 Power.
 This will significantly reduce the amount of infrastructure we need to get started — but remember that these bonus resources only apply to WOLF biomes on Kerbin.

+Switch to the remaining depot infrastructure and connect it to the depot that you just established:

+![Runway scene with 01 KSC Material Kits infrastructure showing PAW with 'Connect to depot' visible][RUNWAY01KSCMATKITSCONNECT]

+Now open up the **WOLF Dashboard** to the _Depots_ pane to see the new production capacity from that WOLF infrastructure:

 ![Runway scene with WOLF Dashboard showing new production added][RUNWAYWOLFDASHNEWKSCDEPOTPRODUCTION]

-Now switch to the remaining depot infrastructure and connect it to the depot that you just established:

-![Runway scene with 01 KSC Material Kits infrastructure showing PAW with 'Connect to depot' visible][RUNWAY01KSCMATKITSCONNECT]

 ### WOLF Infrastructure Expansion

 **I highly recommend you get the Bon Voyage add-on**, it makes the process of deploying biome depots much, much easier.

 To prepare for the next stage of the tutorial, let's expand the biome depots on Kerbin a little.
-To do that, we'll build ourselves a rover to help deploy the depot components.
-Why?
-Because sometimes the best way to get stuff to where you need it is to stick wheels or rockets on it.

-![This assemblage of WOLF modules and wheels will make life easier for us, trust me][RUNWAYDEPOTBONVOYAGE]

-The ingredients for this rover are:

-- WOLF Route Builder Rover
-- RBR Trailer subassembly
-  - WOLF Life Support Module
-  - WOLF Habitation Module
-  - WOLF Maintenance Module
-  - WOLF Power Module
-  - Depot on Decoupler subassembly
-- Engineer
-- Kolonist
-- Mechanic

-Assemble those components in the SPH. **Remember to add the Engineer, Kolonist and Mechanic** (mentioned in the subassembly description) to the **Karibou Passenger Cabin in the trailer** before launching.
-The crew will be no use to you in the rover command seats.
+For these first few expansions there are pre-built craft provided.
+For this part of the walkthrough we're focussing on the mechanics of surveying the biome, establishing the depot and then setting up a route for production to return to KSC.
+In the next section we'll work with the **WOLF Depot Planner** to build a depot to extract resources from the abundance presented by each depot.

+The first task is to deploy basic depots.
+Start with the **WOLF Tutorial/Route Builder Rover** craft, add the **RBR Basic Depot** subassembly, then add an Engineer, a Kolonist and a Mechanic to the Karibou Passenger Cabin.
+Note: sometimes crewed components added using submodules or merged craft will not show up in the list of "parts with crew capacity".
+You can remedy this by removing the component and reattaching it.

-Once you've launched the rover, activate the parking brake to stop it rolling down the runway, then activate Action Group 10 (press "0" on the keyboard) to turn on the power supply.
+Launch the rover, activate the parking brake to stop it rolling down the runway, then activate Action Group 10 (press "0" on the keyboard) to turn on the power supply.

-Use the **Bon Voyage** autopilot to send the rover to _Kerbin Shores_ (-0.04, -74.9).
+Use the **Bon Voyage** autopilot to send the rover to _Kerbin Shores_ (0.0, -74.709).
 You can do this through the _Bon Voyage Control Panel_ option in the PAW for the **Malemute Cab** component of the rover.
-There is a list of locations like this at the end of this document, you might find it handy to keep a copy on hand.
+There is a list of locations like this later in this section, you might find it handy to keep a copy on hand.
 Activate the Bon Voyage autopilot (the "GO!" button) and then change scene to the Space Centre.
 Wait for the rover to reach its destination -- warp can help here -- and then switch back to the rover.

-![The Bon Voyage Control Panel is accessed through the Malemute Cab PAW][RUNWAYRBRBVCONTROL]
+![The Bon Voyage Control Panel is accessed through the Malemute Cab PAW][RUNWAYDEPOTBONVOYAGE]

 The process for establishing a depot using this rover is: